QB64 Super Dark Blue color theme

 Configuring SSH access into WSL 1 and WSL 2

 One of the reasons I like macOS is that it is a Unix system.
 Thanks to this, it’s trivial to set up an SSH server to remotely access and administer the machine, which in turn has allowed me to have a nice and powerful desktop computer which I can also leverage when I’m on the go.
 Moving to Windows full time, as I briefly touched upon in My story with Windows, required that I could do the same on this platform.
+I knew that Windows ships with an SSH server and that it works well with VSCode, but I am still much more comfortable developing my side projects on a Unix system.
+Windows has WSL, which had proven to be sufficient for my needs, but WSL is still a separate environment from Windows—and the distinction rears its ugly head when trying to remote into the machine.

-February 27, 2022 · Tags: lab-notes, windows
+February 27, 2022 · Tags: <a href="/tags/lab-notes">lab-notes</a>, <a href="/tags/windows">windows</a>

 Continue reading (about 7 minutes)